home-assistant/home-assistant.io/source/getting-started/core-concepts.markdown

 ## Entities

-Because many devices do more than one thing, most things in Home Assistant use  **entities**.
+Because many devices do more than one thing, things in Home Assistant are controlled using **entities**.
 An entity is a single function or property of a device, like a single sensor, light, or switch.

 A device can provide multiple entities.
 For example, a device called “Sam’s Phone” might have entities like location, battery level, and step count.
 Some devices like lightbulbs only have a single entity, and devices like hubs may have no entities at all.